MathyouMB/paintstand/readme.md

 To set up and configure this application, you can either install the various dependencies as described below or use the provided dockerfile and `docker-compose.yml`.
 If you plan to use the Docker, skip to [Docker Setup](#-docker-setup).

-This project was built using Ruby on Rails and will require you to have <a href="https://www.ruby-lang.org/en/news/2019/04/17/ruby-2-6-3-released/">Ruby 2.6.3</a> and <a href="https://weblog.rubyonrails.org/2020/6/17/Rails-6-0-3-2-has-been-released/">Ruby on Rails 6.0.3.2</a>.
+This projects API was built using Ruby on Rails and will require you to have <a href="https://www.ruby-lang.org/en/news/2019/04/17/ruby-2-6-3-released/">Ruby 2.6.3</a> and <a href="https://weblog.rubyonrails.org/2020/6/17/Rails-6-0-3-2-has-been-released/">Ruby on Rails 6.0.3.2</a>.
 Additionally you will need PostgreSQL and Redis installed.

 Once you have installed the aforementioned technologies, clone this repo and modify `config/database.yml` to match your local PostgreSQL credentials.
 ```ruby